jhesyong/simple-excel-parser/README.md

 # Simple Excel Parser
-A simple excel parser that parses each row into an associative array.
+A simple excel parser that parses each row to an associative array.

 ## When to use this?
 - Your excel file has the header at the first row, and data at the rest rows.